-The temperature sensors MAY be out of sync by 2°F or 3°F. Call for Service.
+The temperature sensors MAY be out of sync by 2°F or 3°F. Call for service.

-SENSOR BALANCE IS POOR\
+SENSOR BALANCE IS POOR

-The temperature sensors are out of sync.
-The Sensor Balance is poor fault has been established for at least 1 hour.
-Call for Service.
+The temperature sensors failed to balance and have remained out of sync for more than 1 hour.
+Call for service.